karimm-ai/NiceShot_AI/README.md

 ## **NiceShot_AI: Python Computer Vision Tool**

 NiceShot AI is a Python tool powered by computer vision to analyze gameplay videos.
-With the integration of cutting-edge libraries like YOLO, OpenCV, and FFmpeg, NiceShot AI is designed to automatically detect, track and clip key gameplay events from Call of Duty: Black Ops 6.
+With the integration of cutting-edge tools like YOLO, OpenCV, and FFmpeg, NiceShot AI is designed to automatically detect, track and clip key gameplay events from Call of Duty: Black Ops 6.
+Simple demo showcasing tool results: (https://youtu.be/nFs7VJxT-Ig)

 ---